ShaniOnGitHub/ShaniOnGitHub/README.md

 ### About Me

-- Building RAG pipelines and AI agents, IBM certified in RAG and Agentic AI
+- Building RAG pipelines and agents that mostly do what I tell them.
+IBM gave me a certificate for it, so it must be true.
-- Co-founder of Frequenzy, an events company in Islamabad
+- Co-founded Frequenzy, we throw events in Islamabad (yeah i still dont know how i got into this field tbh)
-- Social Media Lead at Google Developers Group on Campus
+- Social Media Lead at GDG on Campus.
+Basically a professional meme curator with a purpose.
-- Living somewhere between code, GTM, and content, still figuring out which one wins
+- Splitting time between code, marketing, and content.
+Still not sure how i do all that.

 ---

 ### What I Am Building

 - **[Support Automation Agent](https://github.com/ShaniOnGitHub/support-automation-agent)**: Multi-tenant support system with RAG-grounded reply suggestions, automated ticket triage, tool execution, and human approval workflows.
-- **[Foodie](https://github.com/ShaniOnGitHub/foodie)**: Semantic food recommendation engine using ChromaDB vector search, calorie range filtering, and grounded Groq LLM responses.
+- **[Foodie](https://github.com/ShaniOnGitHub/foodie)**: tells you what to eat using vector search instead of just asking your friends.
+ChromaDB knows your cravings better than you do.
-- **[IBM RAG and Agentic AI](https://github.com/ShaniOnGitHub/ibm-rag-agentic-ai)**: Practical coursework and labs covering prompt templates, LangChain, semantic similarity search, and agent architectures.
+- **[IBM RAG and Agentic AI](https://github.com/ShaniOnGitHub/ibm-rag-agentic-ai)**: technically homework.
+Practically a full repo of prompt engineering labs, LangChain pipelines, and agent experiments.
 - **DentraFlow**: Contributing to product growth, client outreach, market research, and customer feedback for an AI receptionist product for dental clinics.

 ---